-Destination Space is a project focussing on the UK’s important role in global space science and exploration and aims to reach families, communities, and schools all over the country throughout 2019 and 2020.
+Destination Space is a project focussing on the UK’s important role in global space science and exploration and aims to reach families, communities, and schools all over the country throughout 2021.

 The programme has 4 main themes: UK Spaceports; Satellite Applications; ExoMars & the James Webb Space Telescope.